trevorsandy/lpub3d-ci/mainApp/docs/README.txt

 - Fix - Open with programs menu action not enabled #629
 - Fix - Option Add pointer missing in Call Out #647
 - Fix - Primitives shown as missing parts in file load status #630
-- Fix - Remove LPub Formatting menu action does nothing #638
+- Fix - Remove LPUB Formatting menu action does nothing #638
 - Fix - Selecting a submodel in the Visual editor gives error #665
 - Fix - Set Attributes to Page Pointer globally #648
 - Fix - Settings for Coverpage and Backcover do not work #620